-Apartments and hotels in Dallas are pretty affordable if you consider that you’d be paying double in places like New York.
-Hostels, for that matter, are cheap as well.
+Accommodation in Dallas can be pretty affordable if you consider that you’d be paying double in places like New York.
+Hostels in Dallas for that matter, are cheap as well.

 Food and groceries are fairly inexpensive by American standards as well.
 You’ll be tempted to eat out often because of Dallas’ excellent dining options, but try not to do it so often if you’re on a budget.
 While a plate may be advertised at a certain price, it’ll be much higher after you factor in sales tax and tips.

 Getting around the Metroplex is usually cheap, though maybe not as quick.
 By using a combination of DART, walking, and local startup transportation, like efrogs, you can navigate Dallas affordably.

 Below is a breakdown of a daily budget in Dallas including average costs of each expense.

 Hostel Dormitory: $25-$30